Scams and con artists can be in any field.

 Keep your money safe.
 Then, look for other signs of a scam or a con artist.

-They’re usually fun to be with.
-They tell great stories, and they seem to have lived the kind of life you’d like to live.
+They tell great stories, as if they’ve lived the kind of life you’d like to live.
 They seem to be successful or they look like rising stars.
-Around them, you may feel as if you have a connection with greatness.
+You feel like you have a connection with greatness.

 • Con artists collect friends as quickly as possible.

-This is partly because they’ll lose so many of them, as people become suspicious of what’s going on.
-But, the larger their apparent entourage or fan club, the more you’re likely to believe their extravagant claims.
-You aren’t likely to suspect that dozens (or hundreds) of friends and fans have been deceived, too.
+This is partly because they’ll lose so many friends, as people become suspicious.
+The larger scammers apparent entourage or fan club, the more you’re likely to believe their extravagant claims.

 • Con artists seem to have dazzling credentials.

-Their friends are famous people.
+Their friends include famous people.
 Their degrees (or titles) are impressive.
-They talk about their past experiences and current connections, pending TV shows and events they’re planning.
+They talk about their past experiences, pending TV shows, and celebrity events they’re planning.
 Their claims are so extravagant, you think, “Who’d make this up?”

 • Con artists separate people so they don’t swap notes.